Endostyle: Zones of the endostyle

 The endostyle can be recognized in transverse section by a multitude of differing zones.
 Zone 1 resides in the bottom portion of the endostyle, in which is easily recognizable by tall cilia and droplets of acid mucopolysaccharides.
 Investigations into Zone 1 have concluded that the cells contain glycogen, however, do not include mucins.

 Zone 2 is classified with ventral glandular tracts.
 The cells identified in Zone 2 contain an acid mucous material.
-When using Hale’s dialysed iron method, Zone 2 of the endostyle is the darkest definitive region.
-Zone 2 contains streaky and prominent pyroninephilia from the apical pole to the nuclei on the cell surface.
+When using Hale's dialysed iron method, Zone 2 of the endostyle is the darkest definitive region.
+Zone 2 contains streaky and prominent pyroninophilia from the apical pole to the nuclei on the cell surface.

 Zone 3 is classified by narrow ciliated bands nestled between glandular zones.
 Zone 3 contains a granulated apical border.

 Zone 4 has a positively reacting granulation noticeably rougher than previous zones.
-The cytoplasm in Zone 4 contains large amounts of pyroninophile material.
+The cytoplasm in Zone 4 contains large amounts of pyroninophilic material.
 This is similar to the consistency and appearance of the ventral glandular tracts.
 Zone 4 is nearly the same as the dorsal glandular tract.

 Zone 5 has extremely large and abnormal amounts of granulated material at cell surfaces.
 This makes Zone 5 identifiable, while also drawing a comparison to the lateral edge of Zone 1.
 The cytoplasm of this zone contains PA/S-positive droplets which were neutralized with diastase.
 The surface material did not neutralize and digest PA/S-positive droplets.
 Does not contain pyroninophilia.

 Zone 6 forms the lateral edge of the endostyle groove and is very distinct from the bands of previous zones, after undergoing the paraldehyde fuchsin procedure, small cytoplasmic granulation is seen.

 Zone 7 is of particular interest because of the ability of this zone to trap radioactive iodine, which is a primary function of the thyroid.
 Granules of a variety of sizes exist in this zone.
 Thus, the granules can contribute to a variety of different functions.
 There is no evidence of secretory activity within this zone.

 Zone 8 contains an enormous number of cilia.
 Zone 8 exists on the lateral edge of the endostyle groove.
 There has been no definitive proof of secretory ability within this zone, despite the existence of an acidic mucosal material that accumulates on the surface of the cells.

 Zone 11 has the lateral granulations of the endostyle.
 The band of cells in Zone 11 mimic but are vastly different from Zone 1 cells.
 Zone 11 cells more closely resemble the characteristics and makeup of Zone 2.
 There are no cilia in Zone 11 and the cells have a unique cytoplasm.